 AC: I’ve only seen pictures of the book and they looked really good.

-Aron, you better sort Asger out with some copies.
+Aron, you better get Asger some copies.
 What's the response been on the book so far?
 Has anyone reacted like Asger did?

 AM: The book is still pretty new, but a few people have asked me if Asger has issues with disability or deformity.
 I can see the connection, but I think they're reading them in a pretty naive and straightforward way.